Blog

 Definition and role of energy drinks

-An energy or isotonic drink is a drink whose purpose is to hydrate you during significant physical effort and provide you with the necessary energy.
-It is mainly composed of water, electrolytes (sodium, potassium, magnesium and calcium), which will allow optimal hydration, but also carbohydrates, to provide energy to your body.
+An energy or isotonic drink is a beverage designed to hydrate you during intense physical activity and provide you with the energy you need.
+It is primarily composed of water and electrolytes (sodium, potassium, magnesium, and calcium), which provide optimal hydration, as well as carbohydrates to provide your body with energy.

-When you exercise, energy drinks allow you to recharge your energy stores and ensure an adequate supply of electrolytes and vitamins.
-Another element to take into account is recovery, because in fact, the minerals, vitamins, BCAAs (branched chain amino acids) and antioxidants present in energy drinks will allow you to reduce fatigue and recover better after your workout.
+When you exercise, energy drinks help replenish your energy reserves and ensure you're getting enough electrolytes and vitamins.
+Another important factor to consider is recovery, as the minerals, vitamins, BCAAs (branched-chain amino acids), and antioxidants in energy drinks can help reduce fatigue and improve your recovery after your workout.

 Are energy drinks effective for cycling?

-When cycling, you need an intake of around 60g of carbohydrates per hour.
-They can be consumed in the form of bars or gels.
-However, energy drinks are more easily assimilated and contain between 30 and 40g of carbohydrates per 500mL of drink.
-It is therefore strongly recommended to carry some with you or in your bottle before leaving.
+When cycling, you need an intake of approximately 60g of carbohydrates per hour.
+These can be consumed in bar or gel form.
+However, energy drinks are more easily absorbed and contain between 30 and 40g of carbohydrates per 500mL of drink.
+It is therefore strongly recommended to carry some with you or in your water bottle before setting off.

 When and how to consume energy drinks while cycling?

-Be careful not to wait until you feel thirsty to hydrate yourself , because that means it's too late!
-Also avoid consuming too many carbohydrates, this can become counterproductive.
+Be careful not to wait until you feel thirsty to hydrate , because that means it's too late!
+Also avoid consuming too many carbohydrates, this can be counterproductive.
 Also, don't neglect electrolytes, potassium, magnesium, calcium and sodium which are very important for your body.

 How to choose the right energy drink for cycling?